 Bradley W. Hennings

 Mr. Hennings joined Chisholm Chisholm & Kilpatrick as an attorney in January 2018 and currently serves as Managing Attorney.
-His practice focuses on the Court of Appeals for Veterans Claims, U.S. Court of Appeals for the Federal Circuit and the Department of Veterans Affairs (VA).
+His practice focuses on the U.S. Department of Veterans Affairs (VA) and the U.S. Court of Appeals for Veterans Claims.

 Immediately prior to joining CCK, Mr. Hennings served as a Veterans Law Judge at the U.S. Department of Veterans Affairs, Board of Veterans’ Appeals (BVA).
 This is a position appointed by the Secretary of Veterans Affairs, with the approval of the President of the United States.
 Before his appointment as a Veterans Law Judge, he was an attorney law clerk for the Honorable Alan G. Lance, Sr., at the U.S. Court of Appeals for Veterans Claims (CAVC).
 Mr. Hennings also previously worked as a Counsel in the Office of Quality Review (QR) with the BVA.
 Prior to his time in QR, he served as an Associate Counsel at the BVA, drafting decisions for Veterans Law Judges.